gmc-code/PC-microbit-micropython/docs/images/random_pixels.rst

                 .. tab-item:: Q2

-                    Add code to display the min and max counts obtained in the code above.
+                    Improve the code in answer to task 1, by creating definitions to update the min and max counts, and to display the counts on button pressing.

                     .. code-block:: python